Introduction

 Q: Can you give an example of a word with the root "iso" that is not scientific?
 A: Yes, "isosceles" is a term used in geometry to describe a triangle with two equal sides.
 It is not strictly a scientific term but is commonly used in mathematics and everyday language.

 Q: Are all words with the root "iso" related to equality?
 A: While many words with the root "iso" relate to equality or similarity, some may have more specific meanings depending on the context.
-For example, "isomer" refers to molecules with the same formula but different structures, which is a form of similarity rather than exact equality.
+As an example, "isomer" refers to molecules with the same formula but different structures, which is a form of similarity rather than exact equality.

 Q: How can understanding words with the root "iso" help me in my studies?
 A: Understanding words with the root "iso" can help you decode their meanings more easily, especially in scientific and technical fields.
 It can also expand your vocabulary and improve your ability to understand complex concepts.